artshishkin/aws-certified-developer-associate/README.md

     -  Added one with version ID: null
     -  Upload one more time -> that replaces old one with Version ID null

+#####  84. S3 Encryption

+1. Methods
+    -  SSE-S3 - Server-Side Encryption by AWS
+    -  SSE-KMS - leverage Key Management Service to manage encryption keys
+    -  SSE-C - when you want to manage your own encryption keys
+    -  Client Side Encryption
+2. SSE-S3
+    -  **AES-256** ancryption type
+    -  Must set header: "x-amz-server-side-encryption":"AES256"
+    -  keys handled and managed by Amazon S3 (keys are stored on amazon servers)
+3. SSE-KMS
+    -  KMS Advantages: user control + audit trail
+    -  Must set header: "x-amz-server-side-encryption":"aws:kms"
+4. SSE-C
+    -  keys are fully managed by the customer outside of AWS
+    -  Amazon S3 does not store keys
+    -  **HTTPS must be used** (because you send keys over ethernet)
+    -  Encryption key must be provided in HTTP headers for every request made
+5. Client Side Encryption (CSE)
+    -  Client library such as the `Amazon S3 Encryption Client`
+    -  Clients must:
+        -  encrypt data themselves before sending to S3
+        -  decrypt data themselves when retrieving from S3
+6. Encryption in transit (SSL/TLS)
+    -  Amazon S3 exposes:
+        -  HTTP endpoint: non encrypted
+        -  HTTPS endpoint: encryption in flight
+    -  You're free to use the endpoint you want, but HTTPS is recommended
+    -  Most clients would use the HTTPS endpoint by default
+    -  HTTPS is mandatory for SSE-C
+    -  Encryption in flight is also called SSL/TLS
+7. Hands on
+    - go to details of my file
+        -  see `Server-side encryption None`
+    -  upload new file
+        -  Encryption: use Amazon SSE-S3
+    -  upload new file
+        -  Encryption: use AWS-KMS
+            -  key: `AWS managed key (aws/s3)`
+            -  `arn:aws:kms:eu-north-1:392971033516:alias/aws/s3`
+8. Default Encryption
+    -  `the-bucket-of-art-2020`
+    -  Properties
+        - Default encryption: `SSE-S3`